The Autism Epidemic

 Few prevalence studies for autism exist outside of the U.S., Canada and the U.K. In South Korea, however, a recent study found an autism rate of one in 38 children, but many more go unreported to avoid stigma to the family.
 In China, only 1.1 in every 1,000 children has autism.
 About 700,000 people in the U.K. have ASD (including adults).
 The rate is up by 56 percent in the last five years.

 Read more about the similarities between autism and Alzheimer’s disease.
 Both are surging at epidemic proportions.
-If your child has autism, nutrition is your best hope for treatment.
+If your child has autism, targeted nutrition is your best hope for treatment.
 Download our eBook to learn more.

 Gary Chandler is a prion expert.
 He is the CEO of Crossbow Communications, author of several books and producer of documentaries about health and environmental issues around the world.
 Chandler is connecting the dots to the global surge in neurodegenerative disease, including Alzheimer’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, chronic wasting disease and other forms of prion disease.
 The scientific name for prion disease is transmissible spongiform encephalopathy.